 Yes, longboards tend to bend to remain stable and balanced and offer better control.
-Longboards are specially designed for long rides, and for curving at higher speeds.
+Longboards are specially designed for long rides and curves at higher speeds.
 And that stability and balance are required for speedy travel.

 - Longboard Flex: What Is It?

 - Why Do Longboards Flex?

 - Level of Longboard Flex

 - The right level of flex should be in a longboard.